syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-BitmapSeries.md

 ## FastLineBitmap Chart

-[`FastLineBitmapSeries`]() displays a series of line segments, rendered using WritableBitmap.
+[`FastLineBitmapSeries`]() displays a series of line segments, rendered using `WritableBitmap`.
 The advantage of FastLineBitmapSeries is, it renders a million data point in a fraction of seconds.

 The following code example shows how to use the fast line bitmap series.